-The solidarity and cooperation area allows us to sensitize and act in difficult realities in our environment with specific actions: solidarity campaigns, exhibitions, conferences, etc. From the cooperation sense, we travel to other countries to collaborate in volunteer work through organizations committed to development.
+The solidarity and cooperation area allows us to sensitize and act in difficult realities in our environment with specific actions: solidarity campaigns, exhibitions, conferences, project presentations, etc. From the cooperation sense, we travel to other countries to collaborate in volunteer work through organizations committed to development.

-The Ramon Llull professorship therefore aims to bring up to date the humanistic, integrating and vital perspective of the world of science and of the level of understanding of Ramon Llull, the literary author of the Blanquerna.
+The Ramon Llull Chair therefore aims to bring up to date the humanistic, integrating and vital perspective of the world of science and of the level of understanding of Ramon Llull, the literary author of the Blanquerna.

 PhD.
-Andreu Ibarz Mellado
+Andreu Ibarz Mellado, Director

-Dr. Francesc Torralba Roselló
+PhD.
+Francesc Torralba Roselló

-Mn. Àngel Jesús Navarro Guareño and Ms. Anna Eva Jarabo Fidalgo (FPCEE)
+Pr. Àngel Jesús Navarro Guareño and Ms. Anna Eva Jarabo Fidalgo (FPCEE)

-Prof. Jordi Sánchez Torrents (FCS)
+PhD.
+Jordi Sánchez Torrents (FCS)

 Solidarity and Cooperation: